Using CLI Proxy API to Optimize AI Costs and Integrations

 Advanced Features

-You can also deploy this on Docker on a VPS server for convenient access from multiple computers.
-You can see more details at
+You can also deploy this on Docker on a VPS server to conveniently access it from multiple computers.
+You can see the details here:

 However, I recommend installing it on your own machine for security and easier authentication (granting access) to your accounts.
-After that, download the auth file and upload it to the environment where you deploy via Docker—that’s the easiest way.
+Then download the Auth file and upload it to the environment where you installed via Docker—that is the easiest way.

 Docker Deployment